FCA buried finding that its top bosses ‘missed opportunity’ to stop investment scams

 The City watchdog buried its own finding that its top bosses missed an opportunity to stop scammers pushing investments which later collapsed with almost £70m of savers’ cash, internal correspondence indicates.

-The documents raise further questions about Bank of England governor Andrew Bailey’s failure to stop an epidemic of investment fraud when he was boss of the Financial Conduct Authority.
+The documents raise further questions about Bank of England governor Andrew Bailey’s failure to stop an epidemic of investment fraud when he was boss of the Financial Conduct Authority (FCA).

 The finding was later deleted and, a year later, the letter has still not been sent to its intended recipient, a whistleblower who provided Mr Bailey with evidence about a series of alleged scams.